backstreetbrogrammer/38_UpgradeToJava21/README.md

 Virtual threads help to improve the **throughput** of typical server applications precisely because such applications consist of a great number of concurrent tasks that spend much of their time **waiting**.

+Besides that, we should also consider a few other points while using virtual threads:

+- there is no improvement in **latency**, but only **throughput**
+- virtual threads are always **daemon** threads => trying to set it to non-daemon will result in exception
+- virtual threads should never be used as fixed-size thread pool
+- virtual threads always have default priority => trying to change the priority will cause no effect

+Let's get back to our OMS server design.

 **_Virtual Threads based OMS_**